royduin/home-assistant-config/README.md

 ## TODO

 ### Software
-- Add the Intergas InComfort module as GIT submodule
 - Automations for the motion sensor at the stairs
 - Low battery notifications
 - Vacation mode